exercism/v3/languages/go/exercises/concept/structs/.docs/after.md

 dog.name = "Rex"
 dog.age = 10

-// or you can assign the values to its fields individually dog := Animal{
+// or you can create a struct with field values dog := Animal{
     name: "Bronson",
     age: 7,